breadboard-ai/breadboard/DEVELOPING.md

 - “ESLint” – provides live commentary on the quality of your code.
 - “Prettier” – will make your code look pretty automatically.

-If you are playing with graphs, install the “Markdown Preview Mermaid Support” extension.

-(Optional) Install Fira Code (the font you’re reading right now)

 Tweak the settings to your liking.
 The most important one is to format-on-save, so that you never need to worry about formatting TypeScript ever again.
-Here is what I have:
+Here is what we have:

 ```
 "editor.rulers": [80] <-- Draws a nice ruler at 80 columns